dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

      environment (that is, no dynamic condition handlers).
 If the state changes from ``#t`` to ``#f``, the thread exits.

-   See also
+   :seealso:

      - :func:`automatic-finalization-enabled?`
      - :func:`drain-finalization-queue`
      - :func:`finalize-when-unreachable`
      - :gf:`finalize`

 .. function:: drain-finalization-queue